nirvannar/UdacityProject/README.md

-# UdacityProject
+# Intrepid Explosive Voyages
-My first Udacity Project based on CRISP-DM
+My first Udacity Project based on CRISP-DM to assist volcano tourists to plan their travels.
 # Table of Contents

 * [Installation](#Installation)